 Here’s where the discussion got frustrating for me: I think every person on the panel could be described as a supporter of building more data centers.
 Wright noted that he doesn’t really have an opinion one way or the other on them, but he certainly wasn’t against the developments.

 Even the questions from the audience that were selected could mostly be described as supportive of data centers.
 Too many were submitted to all receive answers, but Witt called on fellow UM-Flint faculty members, a former Republican state senator, and a Chamber of Commerce representative to ask questions.
 The Q and A portion could’ve been an opportunity to even out the discussion, since the panel included only individuals who are supportive of data center expansion.
 Instead, it just reinforced that only one type of viewpoint was worth considering.
+(UPDATE: Mona Munroe-Younis, a community activist and UM-Flint alumnus who attended, even said in a Facebook post that her question was selected, but that Witt changed the wording of her question as he asked it.)

 Leaving A.I.
 Out of the Discussion Was a Big Oversight